agiza/stream-video-player/readme.txt

 == Description ==

-Stream Video Player for WordPress is by far the best and most complete video-audio player plug-in for WordPress with XML Playlist support and subtitles, Easy to use with a tag generator in the editor, support for viewing on the iPad, iPhone and iPod touch, support for YouTube and Pseudo-Streaming so you can randomly seek any place of your videos without having to load the entire video before.
+Stream Video Player for WordPress is by far the best and most complete video-audio player plug-in for WordPress with XML Playlist support and subtitles, Easy to use with a tag generator in the editor, support for viewing on iOS and Android, support for YouTube and Pseudo-Streaming so you can randomly seek any place of your videos without having to load the entire video before.

 = Features =
-* iPad, iPhone, iPod Touch, WPTouch, MobilePress, YouTube and feeds compatible.
+* iOS, Android, WPTouch, MobilePress, YouTube and feeds compatible.
+* HTML5 video tag for mobile devices
 * 100% Responsive and Retina Ready!
 * Embed code generator for any video.
 * Captions (subtitles) capable.